Scholar and Storyteller FAQs

 What happens if my performance does not meet PRIME TIME standards?

-If, through observation, it is determined that a scholar or storyteller’s performance does not meet program quality expectations, the site monitor will initiate the following actions with the goal of achieving improvement:
+If, through observation, it is determined that a Scholar or Storyteller’s performance does not meet program quality expectations, the Program Manager will initiate the following actions with the goal of achieving improvement:

 - Email standard tips and suggestions for improvement